Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

       ![missing image](Images/Image_002.png)

-      Perform the next two steps to enhance the User Experience.
-This allows you to have an instant access to the initialization file and to automatically call it when opening the design or when you update it.
+      Perform the next two steps to improve usability.
+Gain instant access to the initialization file and automatically call it when opening or updating the design.

 3. Right-click in the canvas, and select **Model Properties**:
     * Click the **Callbacks** tab.